Nerajno/1weekend_Site/README.md

 # 1Weekender_Site
-Updating my website using  a copy of [Mark's](markthomasnoonan.com) layout.
+Updating my website using  a copy of [Mark's former outline](markthomasnoonan.com) layout.

 #Todo
--[ ] Add more projects.
+- [ ] Add more projects.
--[ ] Make projects sortable by skills used.
+- [ ] Make projects sortable by skills used.